 As an advanced discipline that holds the key to the future of humankind, the life sciences today are undergoing a major evolutionary change.
-In response to this global trend, the Graduate School of Biostudies was founded in 1999 as Japan's first independent graduate school focused on life sciences with the objective of building a world-class center for research and developing individuals who can lead the life sciences field into the next generation.
+In response to this global trend, the Graduate School of Biostudies was founded in 1999 as Japan's first independent graduate school focused on the life sciences with the objective of building a world-class center for research and developing individuals who can lead the life sciences field into the next generation.
 Our school has engineered a true fusion of cutting-edge areas in several existing fields.
 By harnessing the common language of "cells, molecules, and genes" that together form the fundamental principles of life, we have developed an integrated understanding of diverse life forms and the environments they help shape, and have launched innovative efforts in research and education that will produce a new set of values for the future and dignity of life.

-To meet the diverse expectations of society for advances in the life sciences, which are becoming increasingly sophisticated and complex, our school seeks students from a broad spectrum of backgrounds who share these ideals of our school, who possess broad academic knowledge and advanced expertise gained through their master's education, who possess strong research ability, and who demonstrate an even stronger sense of ethics and responsibility in their academic research.
+To meet the diverse expectations of society for advances in the life sciences, which are becoming increasingly sophisticated and complex, our school seeks students from a broad spectrum of backgrounds who share these ideals of our school, who possess basic academic skills and research aptitudes in the life sciences, and who demonstrate a strong sense of ethics and responsibility in their academic research.
 We especially welcome students who possess a pioneering spirit to help propel the comprehensive and advanced branches of the life sciences, free from preconceptions, while fully appreciating the dignity of life.
 Accordingly, the Graduate School of Biostudies endeavors to cultivate individuals with the following attributes:

-- 1. Researchers ready to discover, or shed fresh light on, fundamental principles of life, who will produce world-class research results in new areas of the life sciences; - 2.
-Researchers and advanced engineers committed to global environmental conservation and gains in human health, welfare, and well-being, who are ready to assume a leading role in public and private research institutions; - 3.
-Educational leaders and high-level working professionals with a broad-based understanding of the varied phenomena of life, who are ready to assume a leading role in education, industry, the news media, and government; - 4.
-Researchers, educational leaders, advanced engineers, and high-level working professionals equipped with strong logical explanation and communication skills, who can convey their ideas broadly to others in Japan and around the world and assume a leading role in a variety of fields.
+- 1. Researchers ready to discover, or to shed fresh light on, fundamental principles of life, who will pioneer new areas of the life sciences; - 2.
+Researchers and engineers committed to global environmental conservation and gains in human health, welfare, and well-being, who are ready to make social contributions through roles in public and private research institutions; - 3.
+Educators and working professionals with a broad-based understanding of the varied phenomena of life in general, who are ready to make social contributions through roles in education, industry, the news media, and government; - 4.
+Researchers, educators, engineers, and working professionals who possess strong communication skills that enable them to hold discussions with researchers and others from Japan and around the world in life science-related fields.

-The entrance exam will comprise achievement tests that include a written exam to evaluate the applicant's ability to think logically in English, which is required for international communication; a presentation of the applicant's research findings during their master's program or elsewhere; and an oral exam to assess the applicant's judgement, thinking ability, communication skills, initiative, and ethical perspective.
+The entrance exam will comprise achievement tests that include a written exam to evaluate the applicant's ability to think logically in English, a skill that is required to read and analyze an article published in an international journal; a written exam to assess the applicant's general knowledge of molecular biology, cell biology, biochemistry, and other life science fields; a written exam to assess the applicant's fundamental knowledge as required to pursue his or her intended field of study; and an oral exam to assess the applicant's judgement, thinking ability, communication skills, initiative, and ethical perspective.
 Admissions decisions will be made based on the applicant's overall performance on these exams.